Följande utdrag som jag översatt kommer från delstaten Colorados riktlinjer för att undervisa 2e-elever.

 Accommodations to Access Learning

-• P rovide preferential grouping or pre-select teams of students — don’t permit students to choose and reject others.
+• C onstantly search for opportunities to promote and encourage appropriate social interactions for socially challenged students.• P rovide preferential grouping or pre-select teams of students — don’t permit students to choose and reject others.

 • Set clear expectations for behaviors.